 In studies of fish trophic networks, one of the main gaps is how interactions between species respond to anthropogenic stressors.
 To understand the effects of land use on the structure of freshwater fish trophic networks, we compiled a dataset of 49 neotropical fish trophic webs sampled from 1982 to 2019 across Brazil.
 We hypothesize that increasing land-use intensity will change the structure of trophic networks, reducing modularity and trophic specialization, and increasing nestedness.
 We calculated nestedness, modularity, trophic specialization, number of links and link density from diet information.
 We assessed land-use in a 500-meter buffer around each sampling point from MapBiomas information.
 Our analysis provides a comprehensive overview of the responses of trophic networks to land-use and shows that variation in modularity was greater in pastures, while changes in network complexity were more evident in agriculture.
 We found a negative relationship between land-use gradient and modularity and links density.
 These findings highlight the relevance of preserving natural vegetation along watercourses and its key contribution to the functioning of aquatic ecosystems.
 Our results demonstrate that the interactions between consumer and resource represented by trophic network descriptors should also be considered in future studies on the importance of conservation of riparian forests.

-Keywords: ecological networks, food web, Neotropical savanna, modularity, nestedness
+Keywords: ecological networks, food webs, Neotropical savanna, modularity, nestedness

 Introduction